PIRATES AS THE ROMANTIC ANTI-HERO

 - Cinnamon and Gunpowder by Eli Brown (does have some mature content)

 What are some of your favorite pirate stories in fiction?
-Let me know in the comments.If you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+Let me know in the comments.Pin this article to read later!
+And make sure to follow us on Pinterest.